BenBol/UntrackChanges/README.md

 `python untrackchanges.py file.tex`

-This will produce a new file with a `.untrack` extension.
+This will produce a new file with a `-untrack.txt` extension.

 ## Todo